MinaProtocol/mina/frontend/website/jobs/fullstack-engineer.markdown

 ## Requirements

 - 2+ years engineering experience
-    - Bonus: Worked on developer tooling before
+    - Bonus: Experience building developer-facing APIs and libraries
 - Willingness to work on-site in a San Francisco based office
 - Exposure to a declarative frontend framework, such as React, Angular, Vue, Elm etc.
     - Bonus for experience with React Hooks or GraphQL